top of page

 One of the services we provide during the two day workshop is a study/critique of one of your creations.
 This it totally voluntary, so if you would be interested in this service we ask that you come with a composition you have previously written and 3 copies of the lyric so we can follow along and make notes.
 You are welcome to play a recording or sing the song live.
 Make sure it’s a song you feel might have room for improvement, not one that you think you’ve completed and are happy with.
 Critiques are helpful in discovering where your strengths and weaknesses are in your song and are meant to be a positive experience.
 Though it’s not mandatory, it’s always appreciated if you bring song ideas for the co-writing sessions.
 If you have some partial songs written, don’t be afraid to bring those, they will help boost the chance to get more songs written and move things right along.

 The Nashville International Airport is about 35 minutes away from the Wee Farm.
-We are unable to provide transportation so if you choose to fly you will need to also make arrangements for transport to Lebanon, TN.
+We will NOT provide transportation so if you choose to fly you will need to also make arrangements for transport to Lebanon, TN.
 Uber & Lyft are great options but returning to BNA from Lebanon may prove difficult.

 There is plenty of lodging to choose from.
 They are located off of I-40, exit #236 and #238 in Lebanon, Tennessee.
 I have not stayed at any of these locations so these are not my recommendations only some choices for you to check out.